Mimi97-aqua/etl_pipeline/README.md

 # etl_pipeline
-ETL Pipeline orchestrated with Apache Airflow
+ETL Pipeline for employees data orchestrated with Apache Airflow

 ## Overview
 An ETL pipeline that **E**xtracts, **T**ransforms, and **L**oads employee data from the source location (local PC) to